TvrboPro/heroku-bp/README.md

 	$ cd herokubp

 ## Dependencies
-To start the application with fail safety, you will need to install ```forever``` on the server.
+To start the application with fail safety, you will need to install ```pm2``` on the server.

-	$ sudo npm install -g forever
+	$ sudo npm install -g pm2

 To manage the app in development and production environments, we will make use of ```gulp```.